uyoung-jeong/PoseBH/README.md

 <img src="figures/figure1.png" class="left" width='80%'>

-PoseBH is a new multi-dataset training framework tackles keypoint heterogeneity and limited supervision through two key techniques.
+PoseBH is a new multi-dataset training framework that tackles keypoint heterogeneity and limited supervision through two key techniques.
 (1) Keypoint prototypes for learning arbitrary keypoints from multiple datasets ensuring high transferability.
 (2) A cross-type self-supervision mechanism that aligns keypoint regression outputs with keypoint embeddings, enriching supervision for unlabeled keypoints.